Almost every health problem that you have… has stress as a component!

 Most people don’t have the luxury of a recovery period for their overworked adrenal glands.
 The changes caused by the overproduction of adrenal hormones stay with them.
 The stimulation of the adrenal glands causes a decrease in the immune system function, so an individual under constant stress will tend to catch colds and have other immune system problems, including allergies.
 Blood flow to the digestive tract is decreased.
 Stress causes many digestive problems such as indigestion, colitis and irritable bowel.
 Adrenal hormones cause an increase in the blood clotting ability; so prolonged stress can lead to formation of arterial plaque and heart disease.
 The adrenal glands literally become confused and might become erratic with their production of hormones… some go up and some go down and some are ok.

 The overall symptoms caused by adrenal fatigue are numerous and varied.
-The following are some of the more common ones:
+The following are some of the more common when CORTISOL IS LOW:

 - Panic attacks